Houston Psychiatrist

 Society sends strong messages about what a woman’s body "should" look like.
 From a young age, girls are taught to compare themselves to images that are often edited or filtered.
 As a result, many women grow up feeling that they aren’t good enough, physically or emotionally.
 These beliefs can become deeply rooted and hard to change without support.

-Therapy and counseling offer a safe space to work through these issues.
-Mental health professionals can help women identify where negative beliefs about their bodies come from and how those beliefs affect their self-esteem and daily life.
-Through guided conversations, women can begin to challenge harmful thoughts and replace them with healthier, more compassionate ones.
+Therapy offer a safe space to work through these issues.
+Mental health professionals can help women identify where negative beliefs about their bodies come from and how those beliefs affect their self-esteem.
+Through guided conversations, women can begin to challenge harmful thoughts and replace them with healthier, compassionate thoughts.

-A key part of women’s therapy is learning to develop a positive relationship with the body, not based on appearance, but on self-respect, functionality, and acceptance.
-This can be a gradual process, but it often leads to greater confidence, better emotional balance, and improved mental well-being.
+A key part of women’s therapy is learning to develop a positive relationship with the body, not based on appearance but on self-respect and acceptance.
+This can be a gradual process, but it often leads to greater confidence and emotional balance.

 Eating healthy women counselor